peter88213/yw-cnv/docs/template/help-adv.md

 -  Comments within scenes are written back as scene titles if surrounded by `~`.
 -  Chapters and scenes can neither be rearranged nor deleted.
--  Scenes can be split by inserting headings or a scene divider:
+-  You can split scenes by inserting headings or a scene divider:
     -  *Heading 1* → New chapter title (beginning a new section).
+Optionally, you can add a description, separated by `|`.
     -  *Heading 2* → New chapter title.
+Optionally, you can add a description, separated by `|`.
     -  `###` → Scene divider.
 Optionally, you can append the scene title to the scene divider.
+You can also add a description, separated by `|`.
+    - **Note:** Export documents with split scenes not more than once.
 -  Paragraphs starting with `> ` are formatted as quotations.

 [Top of page](#top)